-I’ve been thinking about feedback.
-More specifically how do you know whether it is any good or not?
+I’ve been thinking about feedback; more specifically, how do you know whether feedback given to students is good or otherwise?
 Despite the research, I’m not convinced that feedback is a good thing per se.
 Good feedback is a good thing, bad feedback isn’t.
-Unfortunately, feedback has become a virtue as a “thing in itself”.

-I’m not convinced by research that uses effect sizes and meta-analysis anyway.
-The kind of research that suggests feedback is 3 months better than origami, cucumbers or whatever.
-I wonder why researchers do not expose the failings of these methodologies.
-The simple answer, I suppose, is twofold; they do but nobody listens and …well..nobody listens.
-Many research fields simply engage with their own discourse and are not the least bit interested in what anyone else is saying.
-Research fields are a kind of norm circle, the interests of the field become paramount.
+I wonder why researchers do not expose the failings of methodologies such as the one described above.
+The answer is that many research fields simply engage with the discourse of the field and are not the least bit interested in what anyone else has to say.
+Research fields are a kind of norm circle, the interests of the field are paramount.
 The battle for recognition within the circle more important than whatever it is the outside world thinks.

 Politicians are the same, the constructors of policy have their own agendas.
 Policies need to sound plausible; fit in with the big plan, whatever that happens to be.
-Educational policies are not always about education they are often about politics, something has to be seen to be being done.
+Educational policies are not always about education they are often about politics, something has to be seen to be being done and it has to be done within the constraints of party politics and political ideologies.